readthedocs/test-builds/docs/index.rst

 This version/branch should be activated automatically and immediately after that it's pushed.
 There is an Automation Rule ``^activate-me$`` existing for this project in the database.

+Should this Version be activated if I push another commit?

 ----

 Sphinx configuration file to build this docs (:doc:`see full file <conf>`),